Youssef Absi

-Youssef Absi (يوسف عبسي; Iosephus Absi; born 20 June 1946, in Damascus, Syria) is the current patriarch of the Melkite Greek Catholic Church, serving since 21 June 2017.
+Youssef Absi (يوسف عبسي; Iosephus Absi; born 20 June 1946, in Damascus, Syria) is a priest in the Melkite Greek Catholic Church.
+In 2026, he is the current Melkite Catholic Patriarch of Antioch, serving since 21 June 2017.

 Ecclesiastical career

-On May 6, 1973, Youssef Absi was ordained a priest and became chaplain of the Missionary Society of St. Paul (Italian: Società dei Missionari di San Paolo; abbreviated as S.M.S.P.), a Melkite Greek Society of Apostolic Life that is also known as the Pères Paulistes.
+On May 6, 1973, Youssef Absi was ordained a priest and became chaplain of the Missionary Society of St. Paul (abbreviated as S.M.S.P.), a Melkite Greek Society of Apostolic Life that is also known as the Pères Paulistes.
 After the conclusion of philosophical and theological studies at the Major Seminary of St. Paul in Harissa, Lebanon, he obtained a licentiate in philosophy at the Lebanese University, a licentiate in theology at the Institute of St. Paul in Harissa, and a doctorate in musical science and hymnography at the Holy Spirit University of Kaslik.

 On June 22, 2001, he was appointed titular archbishop of Tarsus dei Greco-Melkiti and curial bishop and auxiliary bishop in the Melkite Patriarchate.
 Patriarch Gregory III Laham was his consecrator, and the co-consecrators were Archbishop Jean Mansour, titular archbishop of Apamea in Syria dei Greco-Melkiti, and Archbishop Joseph Kallas, Archeparch of Beirut and Byblos, on September 2, 2001.

 From 1999 to 2006, he was Superior General of his religious community, the Missionary Society of St. Paul.
 He assisted as co-consecrator at the episcopal ordination of Yasser Ayyash, Archbishop of Petra and Philadelphia in Jordan.
 In October 2007, he was appointed patriarchal vicar for the archdiocese of Damascus.

 He was elected on June 21, 2017, as the patriarch of the Melkite Greek Catholic Church.
 His election came a month after Pope Francis accepted the resignation of Gregory III Laham.